hetalang/heta-specifications/syntax.md

     };
     ```

-## Include statement
+## Include Statement

-1. The `include` statement describes modules loading.
-The simplest explanation of how this works is that the file content should be included into the current one.
+1. The `include` statement is used to describe module loading, where the file content is included (while compilation) in the current one.

-1. The `include` statement can be replaced by [`#include` action](./actions?id=include) with equivalent meaning.
+1. The `include` statement can be replaced by the [`#include`](./actions?id=include) action with equivalent meaning.

 1. The statement consists of the reserved word `include` followed by a relative or absolute file path.
-The full form of the statement can be presented in the following manner:
+The full form of the statement can be presented as follows:

     ```heta
     include <filepath> type <module type> with {...}
     ```
-    where `<module type>` is one of the supported modules and `{...}` is a dictionary to set additional options.
-See more details on the [modules page](modules).
+    Where `<module type>` is one of the supported modules, and `{...}` is a dictionary to set additional options.
+For more details on modules, refer to the modules page.

-1. `include` statement can set additional parameters after `with` keyword in dictionary format
+1. The `include` statement can set additional parameters after the `with` keyword in dictionary format.

 Example 1:
 ```heta